 Figure 5 - Using an ambisonic intermediate spatial representation in Wwise, as illustrated in the Project Explorer and Schematic View.
 Both busses are set to an ambisonic configuration.
 Higher orders are recommended in order to obtain satisfying spatial precision.

 At the moment, some VR vendors already provide SDKs that accept ambisonic signals and perform binaural virtualization.
-As they become available, Wwise will be capable of feeding the these VR devices directly with ambisonics.
+As they become available, Wwise will be capable of feeding these VR devices directly with ambisonics.
 Otherwise, it allows decoding ambisonics and converting to binaural using your favorite 3D audio plug-in.
-Auro Headphone, distributed with Wwise, is one example.
+Auro Headphone, and Google Resonance, distributed with Wwise, are two examples.

 Finally, another benefit of integrating the intermediate spatial representation in your workflow and using ambisonics for this purpose is that it can act as an exchange format.

 We recently tried the same workflow at the SAT dome during the iX Symposium.
 Instead of decoding the ambisonics bus to a binaural feed, we used the Wwise default algorithm to decode to the actual loudspeaker setup of the dome, which consists of 31 clusters of loudspeakers.